Prospecting by using contact data from FSBOs or expired listings can be a time-consuming endeavor.

 This feature is part of the scraping component of the software.

-Vulcan 7 scrapes (my article) data from different undisclosed databases and other sources daily and provides you with relevant contact information.
+Vulcan 7 scrapes data from different undisclosed databases and other sources daily and provides you with relevant contact information.

 Since this is not disclosed, I suppose different application programming interfaces are used to pull data from proprietary databases.